venkatesh-1729/minimal-mistakes/_posts/2017-01-01-Distributed-Stream-Processing-With-Apache-Kafka.md

   + Consumer are grouped into consumers groups for fault tolerance and scalability.
   + Each record in a topic will be delivered to one consumer in a consumer group.
   + Only meta data retained (in ZooKeeper) for a consumer is its offset.
-  + Offset is controlled by consumer - can consume records in any order.
+  + Offset is controlled by the consumer - can consume records in any order.
   + These features makes consumer very cheap.
   + They can come and go without affecting Kafka cluster.
 * Producer
-  + Producer is can choosing partition for a record.
+  + Producer is can choose partition for a record.
-  + For example round robin for load balancing and hash partitioning based on key.
+  + For example round robin for load balancing and hash partitioning based on the key.
 * Partitions
   + They are distributed across brokers.
   + They are replicated for fault tolerance.
   + Each partition has a leader.
-  + All the read and writes are handled by leader.
+  + All the read and writes are handled by the leader.
-  + Each broker will act as leader for some of its partitions for load balancing.
+  + Each broker will act as a leader for some of its partitions for load balancing.

 * Total Order is guaranteed withing a partition.
-* Messages sent by producer to a partition will be appended in the order they are sent.
+* Messages sent by the producer to a partition will be appended in the order they are sent.
-* Consumer sees the the records in the order they are stored in log.
+* Consumer sees the-the records in the order they are stored in the log.
-* A topic with replication factor N, will tolerate N-1 server failures.
+* A topic with replication factor N will tolerate N-1 server failures.

 Kafka Configuration
 ===================